faucetsdn/udmi/docs/specs/subblocks.md

 This level of visibility should be sufficient to completely mirror the visible state of the system (barring issues like loss-of-message etc...).

-Messages are typed by their _subType_ and _subFolder_ (named thusly because of legacy integrations).
+Messages are typed by their _subType_ and _subFolder_ (named so because of legacy integrations).
 The _subType_ field specifies generic message semantics, while the _subFolder_ specifies the semantic interpretation.

 ## _subType_ attribute values

-Seval main _subType_ values cover normal system operations.
+Several main _subType_ values cover normal system operations.
 Other values not specified here should be ignored if received.
 If the _subType_ field is missing then it should default to `event`.

-* `event`: Streaming telemetry from the device, representing changes to metrics or other values that are nominally intended to be stored in a TSDB or similar.
+* `event`: Streaming telemetry from the device, representing changes to metrics or other values that change frequently.
-  See [pointset event](../../tests/schemas/events_pointset/example.json)) as example.
+  (See [pointset event](../../tests/schemas/events_pointset/example.json) as an example.)
 Messages with a defaulted `event` type represent raw telemetry from the device, while an explicit `event` type means the messages has been processed by the intermediate pipeline in some form.
 * `state`: Device state for this subblock.
 Unlike a [comprehensive device state message](../../tests/schemas/state/example.json) this message contains information _only_ for a single subblock.
 Used for reporting any 'sticky' state from a device that has been processed and separated out by the UDMIS pipeline.
-A specical _subFolder_ of `update` indicates a complete state message and should generally be ignored by consuming applications.
+A special _subFolder_ of `update` indicates a complete state message and should generally be ignored by consuming applications.
 * `config`: A confirmed device config update for this subblock.
 Unlike a